In a nutshell

 A legal obligation that becomes a competitive advantage

 From 2026, all French companies will have to adopt electronic invoicing for their business-to-business transactions.
-Although this may seem restrictive, this reform represents a real opportunity for service companies.
-It enables you to modernize your processes, increase efficiency and reduce the risk of errors.
+Although this may seem restrictive, this reform represents a real opportunity for companies to service.
+It allows you to modernize your processes, increase efficiency and reduce the risk of errors.

 Take the example of a consulting firm handling dozens of invoices a month.
 By adopting electronic invoicing, it can simplify its administrative procedures, ensure full compliance with legal obligations, and benefit from improved real-time tracking.